Knight (chess): Names

 The knight is colloquially sometimes referred to as a "horse", which is also the translation of the piece's name in several languages: Spanish caballo, Italian cavallo, Russian конь, etc. Some languages refer to it as the "jumper", reflecting the knight's ability to move over pieces in its path: Polish skoczek, Danish/Norwegian springer, Swedish springare, German Springer, Luxembourgish Sprénger, Slovene skakač.
 In Sicilian it is called sceccu, a slang term for a donkey, derived from the Arabic sheikh, who during the Islamic period rode from village to village on donkeys collecting taxes.

 In mathematics

 The knight is relevant in some mathematical problems.
 For example, the knight's tour problem is the problem of finding a series of moves by a knight on a chessboard in which every square is visited exactly once.

 Knight variations

 Even among sets of the standard Staunton pattern, the style of the pieces varies.
 The knights vary considerably.
 Here are some examples.

 Unicode

-Unicode defines two codepoints for knight:
+Unicode defines three codepoints for a knight: